whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/mastering-your-command-line.md

 First, I want to note that much of my approach is heavily inspired from [Jeffrey Paul’s Stupid Unix Tricks Article](https://sneak.berlin/20191011/stupid-unix-tricks/), which is a great read.
 I have put a few of my own tweaks on top of it which I’ve included in this writeup.

-## Getting Started — Manage Your Shell Startup rc Files
+## Getting Started — Manage Your Shell Startup Rc Files

 Let’s get started.
 First, I’ll introduce what my `~/.zshrc` file looks like.
 On your machine, your equivalent might be a `~/.bashrc` or something of the like, but I am talking about the run-command configuration file that executes on shell startup.
 Typically we take care of things like configuring command line software, adding aliases, setting some environment variables, etc. Often there can wind up being lots to do and these files can become a little bit involved and hard to navigate.
 Here’s mine: